 The PETT as above with tent enclosure $24 $5

 Cleaning/breakage & damage deposit: A credit card or cash deposit will be retained pending gear check-in after trip.
 Replacements and repairs will be taken out of deposit.
 Replacement costs for lost or broken utensils $2 each item.
 Repair costs for torn coolers, tents $15 per item.
 Damaged stoves or lanten parts replaced at cost plus shipping.
 CLEANING CHARGE for stoves, cook kits etc. returned in unclean condition: $20 stove, $1 each other item.
-CLEANING CHARGE for PETT: $50
+CLEANING CHARGE for PETT (seat for use with WAG bags): $50

 SHIPPING YOUR OWN KAYAK

 Catalina Freight Line is located at the old SS Catalina wharf.
 Phone: 310-549-4004